|

 Android Resolver plugin handles known cases of this variable substitution

-by exploding the AAR into a folder and replacing ${applicationId}
+by exploding the AAR into a folder and replacing ${applicationId} with the

 Disabling AAR explosion and therefore Android manifest processing can be done